raspberrypilearning/santa-detector/en/step_2.md

 - Scratch 2 with GPIO support

-If you are using an older version of Raspbian, open a terminal and type the following commands to install Scratch 2:
+If you are using an older version of Raspbian, open a terminal window and type the following commands to install Scratch 2:

 ```bash
 sudo apt-get update